Guymer/PyGuymer/README.md

 # PyGuymer

-A Python module containing a bunch of random functions that I have written over the years.
+A Python 2.X module containing a bunch of random functions that I have written over the years.
+There is a [Python 3.X port available](https://github.com/Guymer/PyGuymer3) if you want.

 ## Dependencies